-We posit two fundamental types of linguistic tools: lexical and (trans)formational.
-A user constructing a sentence amalgamates a complex of intentions by selecting and assembling lexical items.
+We posit two fundamental types of linguistic tools: lexical and (trans)formational.21 A user constructing a sentence amalgamates a complex of intentions by selecting and assembling lexical items.
 Lexical items are merged into integrated structures according to constraints of phrase structure and phrase merging.
 As lexical items become merged they form configurations which become eligible for (trans)formation.
 Transformations are linguistic tools that reflect the intention to configure or modify the communication in a particular manner for particular effect.
+They take syntactic structures in configurational syntactic complexes as input and generate modified configurational syntactic complexes as output, but always with some stylistic or other informational intent.